Teenagehood looks different for every child, you probably experienced it yourself while you were growing up.

 Punishment Doesn’t Work

-The study showed, however, that teenagers excelled when the discipline system was based around rewards.
-This is an approach that should be taken at school as well as at home.
+The study showed, however, that teenagers excelled when the discipline system was based on rewards.
+This is an approach that should be taken at school to avoid academic stress as well as at home.
 Preferably working in tandem if there are issues.

 You may find agreeing on a system with their teachers at school yields great results for everyone involved.